logto-io/rfcs/draft/0004-user-sign-in-experience.md

 The verification API is a set of APIs used to create and verify a verification record for the user during the sign-in experience.

 - Verification API can be used at any time to create and verify the necessary verification records for the user during the interaction.
-- Once the verification record is created, a unique `verification id` will be generated for tracking the verification process.
+- Once the verification record is created, a unique `verificationId` will be generated for tracking the verification process.

 #### Verification code